Sweetybeeju/customs-financials-acceptance-tests/README.md

 ### End-to-End Tests

-End-to-end tests are intended to prove a small number of key journeys within a representative deployment environment (e.g. staging) against real integration points.
+End-to-end tests are intended to prove a small number of key journeys within a representative deployment environment (e.g. QA) against real integration points.
 The aim, therefore, is to provide confidence to the development team that deployment will work as expected.